davidpots/playsongnotes/_lessons/83 - G major with 2 fingers.md

     A –––2––– <== left middle             A –––2––– <== left index
     E –––3––– <== left ring               E –––3––– <== left middle

 You can can play this "4 finger" version of the G major chord, which looks like this.
 The 3rd fret on the second string (i.e. the B string) gives us a "D" note, which is the 5th tone in the G-major scale.
 Without that finger, the "open" second string gives us the "B" note, which is the 3rd tone in the G-major scale.
-Remember, a G-major chord is simply composed of the 1-3-5 tones in the G major scale... so both of these voicings (what I show below, or what I show above) are valid ways to play G chord.
+Remember, a G-major chord is simply composed of the 1-3-5 notes in the G major scale... so both of these voicings are valid ways to play G chord!

     e –––3––– <== left pinky
     B –––3––– <== left ring